Established in 1996, under the direction of

 Paul E. Peterson (Henry Lee Shattuck

 Professor of Government) PEPG has rapidly distinguished itself

 as a significant player within the educational reform movement.

 Having supplemented the program leadership with the addition of

-Deputy Director Martin R. West (Assistant Professor of Education, Political Science, and Public Policy at Brown University) and through the support of
+Deputy Director Martin R. West (Associate Professor of Education, Harvard Graduate School of Education) and through the support of

 its institutional sponsors—the Taubman Center for State